rudolfix/wakeup_app/README.md

   ]
 }
 ```

 Special HTTP status codes:
 1. 428: user data is not processed and playlist cannot be generated. it typically take from 15 to 2 minutes. currently (demo) this is a random time
-2. 404: playlists not found (POST on this resource was never called)

 ####/me/playlists/:playlist_type
 Input parameters